amitdamri/Pacman-Game/README.md

 Pacman Game Version 1.0 10-05-20
 ---------------------------------------------------------------------------------------------------------
 Hello and Welcome to Pacman Game!
-Here some instruction that will help you use our game:
+Here are some instructions that will help you use our game:
 - Kick off by clicking on Register and sign up.
 - A login screen will show up, sign in with the user and password you chose.
 - Choose game keys:
-                KeyBoard keys for moving pacman: up, down, left, right
+                - KeyBoard keys for moving pacman: up, down, left, right
 - Choose Game options:
-                Balls number, color for each ball type (5 points, 15 points, 25 points)
+                - Balls number, color for each ball type (5 points, 15 points, 25 points)
-                Number of monsters (from 1 to 4)
+                - Number of monsters (from 1 to 4)
-                Game length: time till end game (at least 60 seconds)
+                - Game length: time till end game (at least 60 seconds)
 - Feel risky?
 Click "Random" and get random values for the game options.
              Notice, keyboard keys will be set by default to keyboard arrows (up, down, left and right)
 ----------------------------------------------------------------------------------------------------------